 Cases of this type are notoriously difficult.
 They tend to be complex, ‘paper-heavy’ and the range of criminality encompassed can be wide-ranging.
 Typically they will involve long and detailed investigations, and frequently cross jurisdictions.
 Triggering disclosure and sifting through it is a skill in itself.
 They can be highly emotive, often involving serious allegations of violence or sexual offences in addition to the charges of trafficking and exploitation that are central to the case.
 Alleged victims often need to be handled sensitively, but at the same robustly.
 Defending such cases therefore requires not just excellent preparation skills and real expertise in the court room, but also first-hand experience of the issues that arise in this specialised area.
 Here at Reeds we have senior counsel with up-to-date experience and an excellent reputation for the results they have achieved in this rapidly developing ‘hot-topic’ area of the criminal law.

-For more information about how we can help if you are facing any allegation of human trafficking, slavery, servitude or forced/compulsory labour, you can contact any member of Chambers, with the utmost discretion assured.
-Alternatively you can click here to provide us with your details and a member of Chambers will contact you as soon as possible.
+For more information about how we can help if you are facing any allegation of human trafficking, slavery, servitude or forced/compulsory labour, click here to provide us with your details and we will contact you as soon as possible.
+Utmost discretion assured.